 At New Milton Infant school we aspire to develop historians that have an enquiring mind and an eagerness to find out about the past and the world around them.
 By engaging children’s curiosity and independence, they progress to developing their own questions and choose from a range of exciting resources to investigate and find the answers for themselves.
 Pupils’ progress in history is assessed throughout each unit and these combined assessments contribute to an overall view of how well children are achieving in history.
 This assessment is communicated to parents each year in the mid-year report.
 Their new knowledge will be embedded to support them as they continue their history journey into Key Stage 2.
 The children will be able to link their historical knowledge to their own lives and consider how the past has influenced some aspects of life today.
 All children make the best possible progress from their starting points in History and through an inclusive curriculum that provides challenge and engagement for all.

 Children will be able to talk about significant events in time and historical figures, identifying their importance and impact.
 Using appropriate vocabulary they will be able to discuss change over time, identifying similarities and differences when comparing aspects of life in different periods.
+Once children have mastered foundational knowledge in History, they will begin to show the application of this in a more in-depth and independent way.
+At New Milton Infant School, we take a holistic approach to support all children to show mastery of learning at their own level.
 Children will have an understanding of where people and events they have studied fit within a chronological framework and will begin to understand and make connections between local, national and international history.